Pavo-IM/Hackinabox/README.md

 # Support

-For support, please join the AMD-OSX Discord Server and ask your question there, or join and ask at the AMD-OSX.com forums!
+For support, please join the AMD-OSX Discord Server and ask your question there, or you could also join the UnRaid Server OS Discord Server!
 One can also seek out assistance regarding Unraid related questions at the Unraid forums!
 Thank you, enjoy, and regards!